Delhi Series ~ One Day in Old Delhi

 Old Delhi or Puraani Dilli was the site of Mughal dominance.
 Old Delhi (formerly known as Shahjahanabad) was the seat of power and Mughal capital for centuries.
 The remnants of bygone days point to many dynasties that ruled over Delhi including the many reigns of the Sultanates.

 Old Delhi was founded by Mughal Emperor Shah Jahan (hence the name Shahjahanabad).
 He styled Old Delhi as the walled city, surrounded by a wall, with the main street Chandni Chowk in front of the Red Fort, which was the imperial residence.
+Shah Jahan built the Taj Mahal in Agra.
+If you visiting north India, we would highly recommend that you travel to Agra from Delhi to explore this wonderful Mughal architecture marvel!

 There is a old world charm in Chandi Chowk.
 It is one of the oldest and busiest markets in old Delhi.
 There are tiny lanes that serve the amazing kebabs, kathi rolls and spicy snacks